+In practice, most federated multimedia tasks such as image caption, image-text matching, etc., suffer non-IID issues, as clients usually have different data categories in multiple modalities.
+For instance, different specialized hospitals usually hold different categories of X-ray images and corresponding diagnostic results.
+A popular multimedia dataset MS COCO [20] contains 123,603 images, and each is annotated with five sentences using Amazon Mechanical Turk.
 To evaluate our method on the non-IID multimedia dataset, we propose non-IID MS COCO.
 The training set is grouped according to the objects in the images.
 Besides, we drop images that contain two or more objects.
 Then there are 25,211 images with 126,055 captions divided into 80 groups.
 Moreover, we use 5,000 global images for validation and 5,000 global images for testing.
 We set the number of clients to 20 and randomly assigned 80 groups to these clients, e.g., each with four groups.
 Besides, each selected client shares only one caption every global round.
-As for the shared non-sensitive modality, take the fraction of clients C = 0.1 as an example.
-Each client has to select five times on average in 50 global training rounds.
-In other words, each client should share at most five captions (the same caption may be selected multiple times), and there are at most 100 shared captions from 126,055 captions (about 0.079%).

 For the image caption task, the feature extractor module F is the encoder, and the downstream module T is the decoder.
-In our experiments, we use the resnet50 [5] as encoder to get a (2048, 4, 4) embedding vector.
-As for decoder, we use a LSTM [6] with attention [29].
+In our experiments, we use the resnet50 [7] as encoder to get a (2048, 4, 4) embedding vector.
+As for decoder, we use a LSTM [8] with attention [30].
 F and T are updated by Adam with batch size 32.
 The learning rate of the encoder and decoder are 0.0001 and 0.0004, respectively.
 The client identifier I and its related hyperparameters are the same as that in section 4.1.
 Furthermore, we fix all the number of local epochs to be 1 in every global round for all methods, and the number of global epochs is 50.